 - Key audiences for a new public entity including those who are currently ‘under-served’ or ‘under-engaged’.

-If Cabinet decides to go ahead with establishing a new entity, there will be an opportunity for the public to give their views on a charter and the proposed legislation for a new entity through the Select Committee process.
+If the Government decides to go ahead with establishing a new entity, there will be an opportunity for the public to give their views on a charter and the proposed legislation for a new entity through the Select Committee process.

 Cabinet Paper: 28 January 2020: Strengthening Public Media: Report Back